If you're travelling to a non-UK country for planned medical treatment, you're not covered by your UK GHIC or UK EHIC.

 These certificates are for treatments that become medically necessary during your stay and you cannot reasonably wait until you’re back in the UK to get it.

-You may be able to apply to have planned healthcare funded by the NHS in the EU, Norway, Iceland, Liechtenstein or Switzerland through the S2 planned treatment route, if you meet the eligibility criteria.
+You may be able to apply to have planned healthcare funded by the NHS if you meet the eligibility criteria through the S2 planned treatment route in:

 The S2 planned treatment route

 This is a direct funding arrangement between the NHS and the state healthcare provider in the country of your choice.

 In some countries you must pay a percentage of the costs of your treatment.
 This is known as a ‘co-payment’.